JayRay5/DIVE-Doc/README.md

 python train.py
 ```
 This will generate a new folder "./experiments/model_{m}/dla" in the model folder for DLA experiments. <br>
-Moreover, the current experiment model will be saved in a subfolder inside the "dla" one, named "experiment_{e}" with e=0 if this is the first dla experiment for this model.<br>
 Then you can evaluate the model on the test with the following script
 ```bash
 python test.py
 ```
-It will save the score as a json file in the "./experiments/model_{m}/dla/experiments/experiment_{e}" folder.
+It will save the score as a json file in the "./experiments/model_{m}/dla/" folder.
 ## Citation
 If you find DIVE-Doc useful for your research, please consider citing our paper: